top of page

 Repeat with each foot until every nail that needs to be trimmed has been completed.
 Whenever possible get a friend to help.

 On occasion, accidents do happen.
 When you cut to close if the quick does start to bleed you need to stop the bleeding asap.
 To stop the bleeding gently disinfect the nail and dry it quickly then apply antiseptic powder directly to the toenail.
 Press it firmly on the wound and hold it there until you are certain that the bleeding has stopped.
-If the bleeding does not stop contact your Veterinarian.
-If the bleeding stops fairly easily be sure to keep an eye on the nail for several days to make sure that there is no infection.
+If the bleeding does not stop, contact your veterinarian.
+If the bleeding stops easily be sure to keep an eye on the nail for several days to make sure that there is no infection.
 Keep the wound clean by using Antibacterial or Alcohol wipes several times a day.
-If you notice any signs of infection contact your Veterinarian immediately.
+If you notice any signs of infection, contact your veterinarian immediately.

 Litter Box Training

-Some breeders and pet store employees promote Hedgehogs as the type of pet that is easy to litter train, but we can tell you that Hedgehogs are "creatures of habit", litter training a Hedgehog is not easy.
-Some Hedgehogs will learn to use a litter box and if you are lucky enough to have one that is litter trained, consider it as kind of a "bonus".
-Caring for the cage is so much easier and a lot less time consuming.
+Some breeders and pet store employees promote Hedgehogs as the type of pet that is easy to litter train, but we can tell you that litter training a Hedgehog is not easy.
+Hedgehogs are "creatures of habit", and while some Hedgehogs will learn to use a litter box you can consider yourself lucky to have one that is litter trained, consider it as a "bonus".

-To train a Hedgehog you’ll need to place a small litter pan with low sides, with a bit of litter in it, in the corner of the cage.
-We suggest using a different litter than what it is used to having, as it’s normal bedding.
-Often, the feeling of a different litter, sometimes entices the Hedgehog into using this spot as it’s litter box.
-For the first while during the training period, clean the litter box regularly but if possible try to avoid changing the litter entirely.
-When possible spot clean and top up with the fresh litter.
+To train a Hedgehog you will need to place a small litter pan with low sides, with a bit of litter in it, in the corner of the cage.
+We suggest using a different litter than what it is used to having, as it is normal bedding.
+Often, the feeling of a different litter, sometimes entices the Hedgehog into using this spot as it is litter box.
+For the first while during the training period, clean the litter box regularly but, if possible, try to avoid changing the litter entirely.
+When possible, scoop or spot clean and top up with the fresh litter.
 The smell (although we may not be able to notice it) might be just enough to attract your Hedgehog to that area.
 Never let a litter box sit too long between totally disinfecting it, just long enough to see if the Hedgehog is attracted to it.
-As soon as you notice that your pet is using it regularly, totally wash and disinfect the litter box often.~ Good luck!
+As soon as you notice that your pet is using it regularly, totally wash and disinfect the litter box.~ Good luck!

 Nutritional requirements